tomli380576/yabob-docs/dev-docs/dev-setup.md

 git update-index --skip-worktree ./src/environment/*.json
 ```

-This will ignore all changes in the credentials json files.
+This will ignore all changes in the credentials json files so they aren't accidentally pushed to the repository.

 If the file structure changes in the future and requires new commits, run this: